White Oak Bark

 What is the recommended dosage of White Oak Bark?

-The clinically studied dose for White Oak Bark is Topical: 20 g dried bark decocted in 1 L water for compresses or sitz baths.
-Internal: ~3 g/day of dried bark as tea, generally for no longer than 3-4 days for acute non-specific diarrhea per traditional monographs..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Topical: 20 g dried bark decocted in 1 L water for compresses or sitz baths.
+Internal: ~3 g/day as tea (no longer than 3-4 days).
+Always follow the product label and check with a healthcare provider for personal advice.

-Does White Oak Bark interact with medications?
+Does White Oak Bark interact with any medications?

 References(1 citations)